toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 with PIM because they increase the cost of introducing IP multicast with PIM.

 These designs are also not feasible when specific L2 technologies are needed.
-For example various L2 technologies for rings provide sub 50msec failover mechanisms, something not possible equally with an L3 subnet based ring.
+For example various L2 technologies for rings provide sub 50 msec failover mechanisms, something not possible equally with an L5 subnet based ring.
 Likewise, IEEE Time Sensitive Networking mechanisms would require an L2 topology that can not simply be replaced by an L3 topology.
 L2 sub-topologies can also significantly reduce the cost of deployment.